Aug 12, 7:00 pm - 8:00 pm

 Each year a world-class spectacle graces the heartland of Central Nebraska.
 Over 500,000 lesser sandhill cranes spend four to six weeks along the Platte River during their spring migration.
 Join Ron Cisar as he explores the biology and ecology of this ancient bird that has been a part of our Midwestern fauna for thousands of years.

-This is a in-person program.
-Contact the Reference desk to register to join us in Meeting Room B. If you’re not fully vaccinated, please wear a mask for in-person events and programs.
+This is a in-person program with a ZOOM option.
+Contact the Reference desk to register to join us in Meeting Room B, or click here to watch from home.
+If you’re not fully vaccinated, please wear a mask for in-person events and programs.

 - The 2020/2021 Speaker Series is a programming series, held in partnership with the Council Bluffs Public Library, designed for teens & adults to provide them with an opportunity to learn from and interact with various authorities in the fields of conservation & environmental science.